Man who spent time at Fresno County Jail walks away from facility at Kern Valley State Prison

 The prison notified the California Department of Corrections and Rehabilitation and other law enforcement of Carbajal's absence just before 8 p.m.

-Carbajal was transferred to the Kern Valley State Prison from Fresno County Jail in May of 2019.
+Carbajal was taken into state custody from Fresno County in October 2018 and was then transferred to the Kern Valley State Prison in May 2019.

 He is serving a six-year sentence for corporal injury on specific persons resulting in traumatic condition.